Builtbyjb/todo/README.md

 # todo

-A todo web app written in python
+A todo web app written in python using fastapi, jinja2 as the templating engine, javascript for frontend interativity and tailwind css for styling.